New life for an old laptop as a Linux home server

 2.3 Remote unlock

-When I use LUKS to encrypt the root partition on my Linux server, I need to supply the LUKS passphrase at boot to unlock the system for startup to continue and reach login.
+When I encrypt the root partition on my home server, I need to supply the passphrase at boot to unlock the system for startup to continue and reach login.
 All well and good if I'm sitting in front of the machine with a keyboard and display.

-For my home server tucked away, however, I use Dropbear to remotely unlock the device.
+For my home server tucked away, however, I use Dropbear + SSH to remotely unlock the device.
 Read more

 Useful on desktops and especially on servers, tmux launches a session in the console that can be divided into multiple windows and panes (multiplexing).